chrishah/docker-intro/part-1/docker-intro-philipp.md

 (host)-$ docker pull ubuntu:18.04
 ```

-!!! info "Be explicit with image versions"
+***Be explicit with image versions***

-	It is good practice to always specify the version of an image when creating a container.
+> It is good practice to always specify the version of an image when creating a container.
 This ensures reproducibility and the same behavior during every run.
 In the case of hello-world we did not specify a version, which always results in docker checking for and pulling (if necessary) the `latest` version.
 This could break your workflow if the image is updated because if a newer version is available it will automatically download it.
 This new image then replaces the old one.

 ### Executing commands within a container